We know that life changes and special circumstances can have a big impact on your ability

 - Selective Service Registration: Male students are required to be registered for Selective Service in order to be eligible for financial aid.
 The Selective Service System has determined this refers to sex assigned at birth rather than gender identity.
 Therefore, a student who was male assigned at birth, regardless of if and when they transitioned, must be registered for Selective Service to be eligible for financial aid.

 Occasionally special circumstances arise that make the FAFSA data an inaccurate picture of a family's ability to pay for college expenses.
 The Reduction in Income Appeal is available for students whose financial circumstances have drastically changed since the FAFSA tax year and would like to request that the Financial Aid Office re-evaluate their eligibility based on their current financial status.
+Reduction in Income Appeals take 4-6 weeks to process and must be submitted before the last date of the student's enrollment for the academic year.
 For more information about the Reduction In Income Appeal, please contact the Financial Aid Office at email@example.com.

-The Dependency Override Appeal Petition is for dependent students who do not meet the federal criteria for “independent” status as outlined on the 2020-2021 FAFSA but who would like to have their unique circumstances reviewed in order to be considered an independent student for financial aid purposes.
-Students who are estranged from their parents due to extenuating or unusual circumstances which can be documented by objective third party may qualify.
+The Dependency Override Appeal Petition is for dependent students who do not meet the federal criteria for “independent” status as outlined on the FAFSA but who would like to have their unique circumstances reviewed in order to be considered an independent student for financial aid purposes.
+Students who are estranged from their parents due to unusual circumstances which can be documented may qualify.
+A Dependency Override Appeal must be submitted before last date of enrollment for the academic year to be considered and may require 4-6 weeks to process.
+If you have had a dependency override appeal approved within the Contra Costa Community College District in a prior year, you are not required to submit another dependency override appeal.
+However, you are still required to renew your FAFSA.
 For more information about the Dependency Override Appeal, please contact the Financial Aid Office at firstname.lastname@example.org.

 Financial aid is available to students that qualify and enroll during the summer.
 You may be eligible to receive grants, work-study, or loans.